Moving or leaving accounts

 Requesting an archive of your posts and media can be done once every 7 days, and can be downloaded in ActivityPub JSON format.
 Mastodon currently does not support importing posts or media due to technical limitations, but your archive can be viewed by any software that understands how to parse ActivityPub documents.

 From the bottom of Settings > Account, you can find options related to account redirection or migration.

 Redirecting your account disables posting from that account and displays a “profile moved” notice indicating your new account.
 Anyone viewing your profile can see this notice and will know to follow you at your new account.
 Following redirected accounts is not possible.
 The redirect can be canceled at any time.

 Moving your account is the same as redirecting your account, but it will also irreversibly force everyone to unfollow your current account and follow your new account, if their software supports the Move activity.
-Your toots will not be moved, due to technical limitations.
-There is also a very heavy cooldown period in which you cannot migrate again, so be very careful before using this option!
+Your posts will not be moved, due to technical limitations.
+There is also a 30 day cooldown period in which you cannot migrate again, so be very careful before using this option!